 Find your challenge–street, bowl or pipeline

-Whether you're just beginning or you're a more advanced skateboarder, Bonsor Park's Metro Skate Park has zones for every skill level.
+Whether you're just beginning or you're a more advanced skateboarder, Bonsor Park's Nick Volkow Skate Park (formerly Metro Skate Park) has zones for every skill level.
 There's Metro Square for realistic street skating; Bonsor Pipeline with a full-pipe for extreme bowl skating; and Dogleg Bowl for 'old-school' park-style, beginner or flow skating.
 Visitor information and hours

 Did you know?
-Burnaby pioneered the use of an environmentally friendly concrete for skate parks–at Metro Skate Park.
+Burnaby pioneered the use of an environmentally friendly concrete for skate parks–at Nick Volkow Skate Park.

 Please note: The skate park isn't supervised:

 - We strongly recommend that you use the proper safety equipment like a strapped on helmet, shin and wrist guards, and elbow and knee pads.

 - Small children must be accompanied and supervised by an adult.

 - No food, drinks or alcohol in the skate park.

 - Thank you in advance for following our posted etiquette rules when you're in the skate park.

 Three exciting skate zones–Metro Square, Bonsor Pipeline and Dogleg Bowl.